Our ideal: a world in which the democratic rights of all people are safeguarded.

-We fight for fledgling democracies and for (social) democrats in countries where freedom is under pressure.
-The FMS supports the development of political parties by means of providing trainings for them at their request.
-For example, we educate young politicians in the Balkans, we support democrats in Eastern Europe and we train the new social democratic parties in Jordan, Morocco, Tunisia and Egypt.
-We believe that human dignity, human rights and the chance to determine one’s own future must not be restricted to a select group of mostly western countries.
-Recurrent themes within these trainings are building a democratic party, involving the youth and women in politics, campaigning skills and the enlargement of the European Union.
+We fight for democracy and human rights in supporting fledgeling democracies and (social) democrats in countries where freedom is under pressure.
+The FMS supports the development of political parties by providing training to them at their request.
+We, for example, educate young politicians in the Balkans, support democrats in Eastern Europe and train new social democratic parties in Jordan, Morocco, Tunisia and Egypt.
+We believe that human dignity, human rights and the chance to determine one’s future must not become exclusive to a select group of mostly western countries.
+Recurrent themes of our training are the building of a democratic party, the involvement of youth and women in politics, the development of campaigning skills and the enlargement of the European Union.
 Hundreds of trainers and politicians have been educated in this way in the countries where we are active.

 Who we are

-The FMS has a small professional staff with a large group of volunteers that conduct the trainings.
+The FMS has a small professional team which is supported by a large group of volunteers that conduct training in its name.
 The trainers have relevant expertise in politics and train for the FMS out of idealism.
-In this way we keep the costs low and the involvement high.
-Our trainers have two handbooks at their disposal which are available freely online: How to become a better politician – a handbook of political skills, and The art of effective training – a trainer’s handbook.
+In this way, we keep costs low and involvement high.
+Our trainers have two handbooks at their disposal which are freely available online: How to become a better politician – a handbook of political skills, and The art of effective training – a trainer’s handbook.

 European Forum for Democracy and Solidarity

 The FMS is in charge of the office of the European Forum for Democracy and Solidarity, a platform for cooperation between social democratic parties and foundations within and beyond the EU.
-The European Forum’s aim is to strengthen social democracy in countries outside the EU based on the principle of international solidarity.
+The European Forum’s aim is to strengthen social democracy in countries outside of the EU on the basis of the principle of international solidarity.
 More than 30 parties and foundations are associated with the European Forum.

 Our ideal: a world where everyone has equal opportunities for development.

-Our ideal: an informed society in which everyone can form an opinion based on mutual reliance.
+Our ideal: an informed society in which everyone can form an opinion based on solidarity.